-Thailand is a travel hub, and the home to most of the backpacker’s activity in the entire Southeast Asia.
-From lush jungles, to white beaches, to crazy city markets – you can find it all here, but all at an affordable price.
-In fact, the country has so much to offer, that it is literally impossible to summarize its diversity.
+Thailand is backpackers paradise.
+From lush jungles to white beaches, to crazy city markets – you can find it all here, but all at an affordable price.
+In fact, the country has so much to offer that it is literally impossible to summarize its diversity.
 Its capital, Bangkok, is a perfect metropolis with gilded temples and night market.
-The north offers you hill tribes ruling the mountainous jungles, and the south, on the contrary, is all about postcard perfect beaches and crazy moonlight parties.
+The north offers you hill tribes ruling the mountainous jungles.
+And the south, on the contrary, is all about postcard-perfect beaches and crazy moonlight parties.
 Wherever you’re in Thailand, there’s the cheap street food – something so awesome in its standard that no other country in the world can beat it.
-Your most lasting impression, however, will be the friendliness of the locals – who can always be found sharing smiles, and giving directions to the tourists, with all the little English they understand.

-When it comes to backpacking through Thailand, it is super easy.
-In fact so easy that you actually feel that everything here has been planned, and moreover designed to function, keeping a traveller’s ease in mind.
-Here you can find super cheap hostels, for less than $2 a night, and then seemingly right next door you can find a luxurious property charging you a whopping $10,000 each night.
-Such range of options are nonetheless more than important, after all the country gets millions of tourists every month – all of different taste – to cater.
+When it comes to backpacking in Thailand, it is super easy too.
+In fact so easy that you actually feel that everything here has been planned, and moreover designed to function, keeping a traveller in mind.
+Here you can find super cheap hostels, for less than $2 a night, and then right next door you can find a luxurious property charging you a whopping $10,000 each night.
+So no matter what you like during a holiday, if it’s available on our planet, you’re going to find it in Thailand.

 TOP PLACES TO SEE AND EXPERIENCES TO TRY IN THAILAND

-Visit The Golden Triangle: Not for the opium, but to see Thailand, Myanmar (Burma), and Laos, all in one sight, bordering the same river.
-Google Images of The Golden Triangle, and you’d know what I’m talking about.
+Visit The Golden Triangle: Not for the opium, but to see Thailand, Myanmar (Burma) and Laos all in one sight, bordering around the same river.
+Google Images of The Golden Triangle, and you would realise what beauty I was talking about.